 "Could the chef leave the cheese out of this dish?" works for vegans in places where the cheese is an optional topping, such as linguine in marinara sauce, but not in dishes where cheese is integral, like lasagna.

 I have found Downhill Grill happy to hold the gravy and check on ingredients.
 Blue Moon Cafe will always ask the chef and hold the toast.
 Casa del Sol has dishes with no gluten, like my favorite, the Duck Adobo, or no animal products, like the Casa Guacamole.
-Eat 'n Meet Grill asks vegans to call ahead and they will make sure to have something for them, likewise for gluten free diners.

 Degrees of fussy